muzzley/alljoyn-muzzley-gateway-connector/README.md

 ```

 9) Make the firmware image including the correspondent configuration using the command:

 ```
 make
 ```

 10) Flash it in the router firmware and wait for reboot.

-#### Compiling MUZZLEYCONN connector
+#### Compiling the `muzzleyconn` connector

-1) Export the following ambient variables to setup your openwrt build environment.
+1) Export the following ambient variables to setup your OpenWRT build environment.

 ```
 export TARGET_OS="openwrt"